juji-io/datalevin/README.md

 <img src="bench/datalevin-bench-write-07-15-2020.png" alt="write benchmark" height="240"></img>
 </p>

 Considering that we are comparing a disk store with a memory store, the query time of Datalevin is not bad.
+In some queries, Datalevin is even faster than Datascript, likely due to the AVE index that is always on in Datalevin.

 Writes can be a few orders of magnitude slower, as expected, as Datalevin is writing to disk while Datascript is in memory.
 The bulk write speed is